Affordable aids

 Below is an overview of what you can expect to pay for the flagship models offered by leading medical-model hearing aid brands.
 These numbers are based on data provided to HearingTracker by hearing care professionals across the country.

-Typical pricing for high-level technology
+Typical pricing for low- and high-level technology

 Another reason we’re so acutely aware of the price of hearing aids is that, unlike many other medical aids and services, they’re typically not covered by health insurance.
 However, that might change in the future.